 Do genes play a role in how our skin looks?

 Genes are parts of our DNA that contain instructions to build molecules.
-Many of these are to build proteins, to ensure that out body works.
+Many of these are to build proteins, to ensure that our body works.
 It has been estimated that humans have between 20,000 to 25,000 genes which determine your traits.
-Each gene carries its own set of instructions and determines things like, skin, hair and eye colour, and height.
-Your genes are inherited by your parents, you get half from your mum and half from your dad.
+Each gene carries its own set of instructions and determines things like skin, hair and eye color, and height.
+Your genes are inherited by your parents, you get half from your mom and half from your dad.

 Genetics determine your skin type, so whether you have dry, oily, combination, normal or sensitive skin.
 If you want to identify what skin type you have, click here.
 To an extent, how your skin will age, the elasticity of your skin, under-eye circles, whether you have freckles, and even if you get stretch marks are caused by your genes.